 For lunch, I’m using tortillas (not shown) to make wraps out of meats and cheeses.
 For example, I have some shelf-stable brie.
 I’ll pair it with prosciutto, salami, summer sausage, and marinated olives to create a sort of backcountry muffuletta.
-I also have Babybel cheese, pizza sauce, and pepperoni to make backcountry stromboli.
+I also have Babybel cheese, pizza sauce, and pepperoni to make what I call “trail pizzas.”
 This is 6 days’ worth of lunch that I’m genuinely excited to eat.

 FYI—World Market is a great place to find little, 1–2 ounce sausages and shelf-stable cheese.

 For dinner, I’ve packed some augmented processed foods.
 I’ve planned it so my dinners get heavier—figuratively speaking—each day I’m on the trail.
-For example, my dinners from Lyell Canyon to MTR are mostly soups and rice-based dishes.
+For example, my dinners from Lyell Canyon to MTR are mostly ramen-style soups.
+Those will suffice until my hiker hunger kicks into high gear.
 These meals below are heavier in fat and carbs to make me feel more full at the end of the day.

 You know how I mentioned that I planned some special meals when I’m hanging around MTR?
 Here they are.